getporter/azure-plugins/README.md

 ## Storage

-Storage plugins allow Porter to store data, such as claims and credentials, in the Azure's cloud.
+Storage plugins allow Porter to store data, such as claims, parameters and credentials, in Azure's cloud.

 ### Blob